 Create, Modify or Extend Simulations for Practical Use as Well as Scientific Research

 We’re interested in expanding the global scientific network of scientists and researchers using Power TAC.
 Dive into Power TAC games and logs using analysis tools and software, extract data or use models for your research, and let us know about your research findings so we can spread the word!

 Are you a computational IS researcher?
-Consider participating in or presenting at our summer workshop!
-Policy, Awareness, Sustainability and Systems: Next Generation Research Challenges for Computation IS Research in Energy, Mobility and the Sustainable Economy at the Energy Economics Institute, University of Cologne on July 25th & 26th 2019.
+Consider participating in or presenting at our online workshop!
+Policy, Awareness, Sustainability and Systems: Next Generation Research Challenges for Computation IS Research in Energy, Mobility and the Sustainable Economy at the Energy Economics Institute, University of Cologne.

 +31 (0) 6 2454 0859